Quantitative easing is an incomplete strategy that must be accompanied by the nullification of debt

 One of the drawbacks of commodity based money is the limit to liquidity and expansion of the volume of money it can provide (it could be suspected that rare commodities grow linear or with low polynomiality), thereby seriously hampering such economies, and making them less competitive than, and vulnerable to, other types of monetary schemes allowing essentially unlimited expansion of credit.

-With regards to interest free monetary installments (which have a long tradition; cf. the Christian {\it usury}~\citep{noonan-57,Weiss-Zinswucher-Christ}, and the Islamic {\it riba}~\citep{Hanke-Zinswucher-Islam}) that are characterized by ``infinitely cheap'' seed money.
+Interest free monetary installments (which have a long tradition; cf. the Christian {\it usury}~\citep{noonan-57,Weiss-Zinswucher-Christ}, and the Islamic {\it riba}~\citep{Hanke-Zinswucher-Islam}) are characterized by ``infinitely cheap'' seed money, yielding to excessive borrowing and economic bubbles.
 As a result, the volume of money must be severely restricted by measures and criteria which are highly questionable, and mostly will not reflect supply-and-demand-sided market self-regulations.
 Also, it can be expected that privilege or a certain arbitrariness and chance will govern the distribution of such interest-free money; and therefore will result in questionable (re-)distribution of resources.

 In contradistinction, it is not totally unreasonable to speculate that the interest levied in reserve-generated fiat monetary serves as a selection mechanism, thereby (re-)appropriating economic resources and wealth through market mechanisms.
 We therefore suspect that the current reserve-generated fiat money, besides its long-term unsustainability discussed earlier, is preferable over other forms of money.